 The WMC board is composed of a dedicated group of individuals who actively work to fulfill the WMC’s mission.
 The board supports and oversees WMC staff and engages in strategic planning that contributes to the organization’s success.

-Tim Bartholomaus, President, has the good fortune of completing both his master’s and doctoral degrees while studying glaciers within the Wrangell-St. Elias National Park.
-His study of the Kennicott Glacier first brought him to McCarthy and the Wrangell Mountains Center in 2006.
-Subsequently, he returned as a 6-time faculty member of the Wildland Studies College Program.
+Tim Bartholomaus, President, had the good fortune of completing both his master’s and doctoral degrees while studying glaciers within Wrangell-St. Elias National Park.
+He is presently a professor at the University of Idaho, from which he and his students continue to study the dynamics and rapid change of glaciers in Alaska.
+He first came to McCarthy and the Wrangell Mountains Center in 2006 to study the nearby Kennicott Glacier.
+Subsequently, he returned as a 6-time faculty member of the WMC's College Program.
 As a board member, Tim is excited to help build on the WMC’s history of education, research, and community outreach.

 Maria Shell, MFA, Vice President, first visited the Wrangell Mountains Center in 2001 to take a writing workshop.
 The experience was transformative.
 Since then, Maria has been giving her time and energy in hopes that others can participate in the WMC’s arts and science programming.
 Maria is a visual artist whose primary medium is the quilt.
 She is the recipient of a Sustainable Arts Foundation 2011 Award, a Rasmuson Foundation Project Award and Fellowship, and two NEA/Alaska State Council on the Arts travel grants.
 Her quilts have been exhibited internationally including several SAQA exhibitions, Quilt National 2015, and most recently a three person show at the Ormond Memorial Art Museum & Gardens in Florida.
 In the summer, you can find Maria making quilts in her cabin across the street from the Old Hardware Store.